 Deactivating a WordPress plugin triggers specific conditions on a WordPress site, such as concerns about security, site speed, and site performance.

 Last, you can only change a WordPress plugin once you’ve assessed the possible consequences.
-For example, as described in the article above, disabling page-building plugins in WordPress affects custom-designed pages, posts, and landing pages.
+As described in the article above, disabling page-building plugins in WordPress affects custom-designed pages, posts, and landing pages.

 The idea of what could take affection depends on a plugin’s dependencies.
 For example, if a specific plugin controls site widgets, images, and custom design, disabling the plugin will affect everything on a WordPress website.
 We meant this while discussing the consequences of a plugin’s deactivation in WordPress.

-For more information on dealing plugin’s consequences in WordPress, please let us know.
+Please let us know if you need more information on dealing with plugin consequences in WordPress.
 We provide on-demand support for WordPress maintenance, support, and bug fixing.